Tumblers: A Novel Collider Signature for Long-Lived Particles: Distinguishing Tumblers via Mass Reconstruction

 \section{Distinguishing Tumblers via Mass Reconstruction}

 While we have shown that our model can give rise to a significant number of tumbler events at the LHC, we have also shown that it typically simultaneously gives rise to a far larger number of non-tumbler DV-class events --- a substantial fraction of which likewise involve more than one DV.~ Indeed, any of the processes listed in Table~\ref{tab:DecayChainList} in which each decay chain involves only a single $\chi_1$ or $\chi_2$ particle gives rise to a pair of DVs.
 At this stage of the analysis, such pairs of DVs are indistinguishable from tumblers.
 Thus, in this sense, our model not only gives rise to tumblers but also simultaneously gives rise to a ``background'' of non-tumbler events, each involving a pair of DVs which arise from decays within different chains.
 If a significant number of events involving multiple DVs is observed at the LHC either before or after the high-luminosity upgrade, it will therefore become imperative to develop methods of assessing whether or not a significant number of these events in fact involve tumblers.

-Indeed, without such methods of distinguishing between tumbler and non-tumbler events, one cannot truly claim to have detected a tumbler signature.
+This concern is not unique to our model alone.
+Indeed, there are also a variety of scenarios for physics beyond the SM in which events involving multiple DVs arise.
+These include SUSY models such as those constrained by the ATLAS and CMS searches in Refs.~\cite{Sirunyan:2019ctn,Sirunyan:2019xwh,Aad:2020aze}, as well as hidden-valley models~\cite{Strassler:2006im} and other scenarios which give rise to emerging jets~\cite{Schwaller:2015gea}.
+While tumblers can in fact arise within certain regimes in some of these models, many other models give rise to non-tumbler events exclusively.
+This then provides further motivation for developing methods of distinguishing between tumbler and non-tumbler events.
+Without doing so, one can not truly claim to have detected a tumbler signature.

 Fortunately the distinctive kinematics associated with tumbler decay chains provides a basis on which we may discriminate between tumbler and non-tumbler events at colliders.
 In this section, we develop a set of event-selection criteria which are capable of efficiently discriminating between tumbler and non-tumbler events.
 In the process, we shall also investigate the extent to which the masses and lifetimes of the $\chi_n$ can be reconstructed from the kinematic and timing information provided by a collider detector.